New Cemetery

 For administrative purposes existing speed limit Orders for the Parish of Bottisham will be revoked, though their effects, as amended by the proposed, shall be consolidated into this Order.

 This went out for residents survey on Thursday 30th July 2025.
 Closing date for comment is the 20th August 2025.
-For more detail click here.
+For information on the survey click here.

 Open Safety Forum